Pravargav/Amadeus/SAC/sentences/imp.md

 -> I missed checking this week’s shift details earlier.

--> It looks like your tickets haven’t been updated yet.
-Could you please check o?(passive form of present perfect tense)
+-> It looks like your tickets haven’t been updated yet.(passive form of present perfect tense)

 -> Did he go to the office?

 -> Let me know if there are any issues

--> Hi Rakesh, I forgot to mention earlier — Monday is a holiday.
+-> Hi Rakesh, I forgot to mention earlier.

 -> Is he returned?❌